SLEVAYLLILLA/massage/README.md

 ## Introduction

-The Massage Living website is a responsive and user-friendly platform for sharing information about massage services, therapists, and scheduling appointments.
+The Massage Live website is a responsive and user-friendly platform for sharing information about massage services, therapists, and scheduling appointments.
 It utilizes Bootstrap for styling and includes custom CSS, HTML, jQuery, and JavaScript components.

 ## Getting Started